 - Located at the confluence of the Potomac and Shenandoah rivers in and around Harpers Ferry, West Virginia.

-- Designated a National Monument in 1944, declared a National Historical Park in 1963.
+- Designated a National Monument in 1944, and declared a National Historical Park in 1963.

 - During the Civil War Harpers Ferry sat on the boundary between the Union and Confederate forces.